 Many people have questions about themselves: who am I, what makes my life meaningful?
 How can I live well with others and how healthy am I?
 Because technological and global developments change our lives drastically, health care workers and social workers feel the increasing need to develop services and products that improve healthy living, mental wellbeing and happy ageing.
 During this exchange programme, you will investigate these topics and work on your own future proof product or service that contributes to a happier, healthier and more inclusive society.

-Mental Health and Resilience (5 ECTS credits)
+Youth and Media Literacy (5 ECTS credits)

 The Global Professional (5 ECTS credits)

-Complete your exchange semester or year by taking one or more electives.
+Complete your exchange semester or year by taking one or two cross-departmental modules.
 You will receive ECTS credits when you complete a module successfully.

 Want to know more about the exchange programme of Social Community Design?
 Check the course catalogue for more information about matters such as assessment and teaching methods.

 - Innovation and Design in Globalizing Health and Welfare (10 ECTS credits)

 The Learning Agreement is a crucial document for the recognition of a study period abroad.
 It is an agreement between you, your university and Windesheim.
 When you decide to do an exchange programme at Windesheim, you have to create a Learning Agreement that includes the respective courses of the exchange programme.
 Learn more on how to set up the Learning Agreement for your specific exchange programme at Windesheim.